Baháʼí Faith in Turkmenistan: Banned community

 Since its inception, the religion has had involvement in socio-economic development – beginning by giving greater freedom to women. promulgating the promotion of female education as a priority concern, That involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities where they lived.
 World-wide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
-As the environment of Perestroika took hold across the Soviet Block, the Baháʼí community of Ashgabat was the first to re-form its Local Spiritual Assembly following the oppressive decades of Soviet rule, had doubled its numbers from 1989 to 1991, and had successfully registered with the city government of Ashgabat.
+As the environment of Perestroika took hold across the Soviet Bloc, the Baháʼí community of Ashgabat was the first to re-form its Local Spiritual Assembly following the oppressive decades of Soviet rule, had doubled its numbers from 1989 to 1991, and had successfully registered with the city government of Ashgabat.

 However, the nation of Turkmenistan revised its religious registration laws such that, in 1995, 500 adult religious adherent citizens were required in each locality for a religious community to be registered.
 Thus by 1997 the Baháʼís were unregistered by the government along with several other religious communities.
 More than just being unable to form administrative institutions, own properties like temples, and publish literature, perform scholarly work and community service projects – their membership in a religion is simply unrecognized: The religion is considered banned, and homes are raided for Baháʼí literature.
 As of 2007, under these harsh conditions, the Baháʼí community in Turkmenistan was unable to reach the required number of adult believers to be recognized by the government as a religion.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 1000 Baháʼís across Turkmenistan in 2005.